mk-fg/mpy-mhz19-co2-eink-logger/README.md

 See [Bible of MH-Z19x CO2 sensors] for a lot more details on all this.

+Also, if sensor is off in outdoor air even after calibration, there is `ppm-offset` option to add/subtract a fixed value from it, though maybe it's better to replace it in that case - might be off in more than one way.

 [Bible of MH-Z19x CO2 sensors]: https://emariete.com/en/sensor-co2-mh-z19b/

 <a name=hdr-display_average_median_of_multiple_senso.f3Ri></a>